pylotylo/learning-HTML/README.md

 and start with simple JS functions. maybe im missing something, probably, im an idiot.

-In the photography catelogue project, I've been using what I learned from the html and css tutorials on traversy media.
+In the photography catelogue folder, I've been using what I learned from the html and css tutorials on traversy media.
 I may start a separate repository for that